 REQUEST DATA FROM THE MMIW DATABASE

 Access to the Database is available on an as-requested basis.
 We are deeply committed to upholding the sacredness of the data, and do not grant access to individuals or institutions who have not sufficiently demonstrated that they are able to work with and care for the data in a good way, consistent with Indigenous values.
+This is also out of respect for families, who have a right to having their loved one's story handled with care and sensitivity.

 When making a request for data, please share as much of the following information as you can: